Teaching archive of Mrs. Florence Tuttle Baldwin and other printed materials (Addition 13) 2023-0134, (1899)-1955

 Scope and Contents

-In addition to Baldwin's materials, other materials include a drawing book entitled "Our Chat" stories by Ella Smith and Audrey, Yvonne & Clifford Evans, publications on vertical writing (handwriting), "Talks and Tales", five England-published pamphlets from the 1950s discussing family planning practices and contraception.
-These include "Modern Family Planning," "A Planned Family," "Planning a Family," "The Planning of a Family", and a Lloyd's Family Planning Centre pamphlet.
+In addition to Baldwin's teaching materials, other materials include a drawing book entitled "Our Chat" with stories by Ella Smith and Audrey, Yvonne & Clifford Evans; publications on vertical writing (handwriting), "Talks and Tales"; and five England-published pamphlets from the 1950s discussing family planning practices and contraception.
+Titles include "Modern Family Planning," "A Planned Family," "Planning a Family," "The Planning of a Family", and a Lloyd's Family Planning Centre pamphlet.

-A 1934 New York-published pamphlet discusses Zonite as a family medicine and feminine hygiene products and included "Another Zonite Product for Intimate Feminine Hygiene," "Facts for Women," and "The real meaning of Antiseptic in everyday family life."
+There is a 1934 New York-published pamphlet that discusses Zonite as a family medicine and feminine hygiene products.
+Titles include "Another Zonite Product for Intimate Feminine Hygiene;" "Facts for Women;" and "The real meaning of Antiseptic in everyday family life."

-A flyer entitled "Please Give A Quarter" promotes the Salvation Army's Fresh Air Camps published circa 1900.
+There is a flyer entitled "Please Give A Quarter" which promotes the Salvation Army's Fresh Air Camps published circa 1900.

-A dating book belonging to a young girl titled "My Him Book" provides margins under a variety of categories such as "High School Hims," "College Hims," "Home Hims," and "Movie Hims" for the author to include the names of any romantic interests.
-Alberta Miller records twelve names throughout the book, denoting William Purdy as the "best of all my beaus" under the "Wedding Hims" section.
+Also included is a dating book belonging to a young girl titled "My Him Book" which has categories of "High School Hims," "College Hims," "Home Hims," and "Movie Hims" about her romantic interests, and denotes William Purdy as the "best of all my beaus" under the "Wedding Hims" section.

 Dates